 9) What's the potential of this house?
 Look at it this way: If you make monthly payments on this home for a few years and decide to sell it and move somewhere else, how hard will it be to get your money back or at least most of it back?
 Better yet, how hard will it be to even sell the place in a slow market?
 Would you be willing to "reduce for quick sale," if something happened or if you decided to move?

 Well, I'm done with my list.
-Actually, I'm tired of talking about this "buying a house" subject, mainly because I haven't did it yet.
+Actually, I'm tired of talking about this "buying a house" subject, mainly because I haven't bought one yet.
 It's not like I'm some Real Estate Guru or something, ha-ha!

 ---End of Post "Common 'House Buying' Blunders..."